 Here are the essential kitchen products you can start using today that will immediately green up your kitchen.
 We use all of these products in the Whole People Kitchen.

 If you’re not currently using these products (or similar) then this is a great chance to take some simple action that will have an impact today.

-For additional tips and tricks on how to live your best sustainable life check out our Guide to Natural Living for 2020.
+For additional tips and tricks on how to live your best sustainable life check out our guide to natural living.

 Food Huggers Silicone Food Savers